-Although the American-based watch brand Nixon is mostly known for its youth-oriented, comparatively inexpensive models, their recently introduced Nixon The Ceramic 42-20 automatic diving watch is created with a higher price tag in mind.
+Although Nixon is mostly known for its youth-oriented, comparatively inexpensive models, their recently introduced Nixon The Ceramic 42-20 automatic diver is created with a higher price tag in mind.

-Equipped with the well-known Sellita SW-200 Swiss made automatic movement (this is a clone of the famous ETA 2824-2 caliber and a good one at that,) the watch is delivered in a black or white ceramic case, which is further reinforced “with stainless steel skeleton.”
+Equipped with the well-known Sellita SW-200 Swiss-made automatic movement (this is a clone of the ETA 2824-2 caliber and a good one at that,) the Ceramic 42-20 is delivered in a black or white ceramic case, which is further reinforced “with a stainless steel skeleton.”
 Perhaps, by the word they mean the usual steel cage that houses the movement and provides extra structural rigidity to the whole setup.

 Compared to their earlier attempts at making ceramic watches, the new piece looks a lot more interesting.
 There is something refined about how all parts are nicely adjusted to each other and how well they are formed and polished.

 The rotating bezel, as well as the screw-down crown, which is located at a rather unusual position at 9 o’clock, is also made of this virtually scratch-resistant material.
-Both parts are color-keyed giving the watch even more expensive look.
+Both parts are color-keyed giving the 42-20 an even more expensive look.

 On the other hand, some people may find the setting crown somewhat uncomfortable.
 Also fairly large and long, the way it is placed on the left side of the case makes using it a bit of a pain for us righties.